To create users:An admin user may create other users, or edit user information.

 - We don't support OAuth or other single-sign-on systems at this time.

 Can I use my Active Directory credentials to log into ServiceTrade?

 - We don't natively integrate with any AD systems, and it's unlikely that we will do so in the foreseeable future.
 However, you can create, change, and assign/remove roles from users via our user API endpoint, so it is possible for you to create scripts on your AD server (or whatever your user management platform is) that provision and manage ST users in response to changes that you make at the AD level via our user API.

 - Authorized access time-of-day management is also unlikely to be added to ServiceTrade in the foreseeable future.
 However, you could probably achieve something similar with an API script on your AD server that will deactivate, and/or "fuzz" the passwords of, users at the beginning of their locked-out time period (6 pm, say), then reactivate (or "un-fuzz") them when you intend for access to be restored.

 - User login activity itself isn't auditable by end-users, but most significant actions (changes to records, the creation of new records, etc) are recorded on the History screen.
 If you're looking for a more systematic way to review changes to records, our history API endpoint gives access to this.
 You could use this in a batch-oriented way (once a day, month, etc) or in real-time using a webhook listener and a middleware platform such as Zapier, using some business logic that recognizes anomalous behavior and then puts those history records in a Google Sheet/emails them to you/whatever.

 What should I do in ServiceTrade if a staff member is leaving permanently, or no longer needs access for some other reason?

-If a tech, when deactivating there is an option to reassign both open jobs as well as replacing them / removing them as the preferred tech on a recurring service.
+- If a tech, when deactivating there is an option to reassign both open jobs as well as replacing them / removing them as the preferred tech on recurring services.